thisiserico/golib/o11y/README.md

 	// GetSpan on the other hand, is encouraged to be used when the program
 	// is still dealing with the same unit of work.
 	GetSpan(context.Context) Span

+	// Flush completes any pending span in the program.
+	Flush()
 }
 ```